Tesla shares plunge below $200 for first time in more than 2 years

 Tesla shares plunged below $200 (€179) for the first time in more than two years on concerns the carmaker faces a “Kilimanjaro-like uphill climb” to hit profitability goals in the second half of the year.

-Tesla shares fell as much as 7.5 per cent to a 52 week low in early morning trade in New York.
-The stock had closed at its lowest level in almost two-and-a-half years on Friday after Mr Musk called for a “hardcore” review of all the company’s expenses and an analyst warned of potentially severe fallout from a fatal crash involving Autopilot.
+Tesla shares fell as much as 7.5 per cent to a 52-week low in early morning trade in New York.
+The stock had closed at its lowest level in almost two-and-a-half years on Friday after chief executive Elon Musk called for a “hard core” review of all the company’s expenses and an analyst warned of potentially severe fallout from a fatal crash involving Autopilot.

 Tesla delivered just 63,000 cars in the first quarter but expects to deliver 90,000 to 100,000 cars in the second quarter, and 360,000 to 400,000 for the year.
 Mr Ives said hitting the full-year target is going to be a “Herculean task” and sees 340,000 to 355,000 as a more likely scenario.